 For clear birefringent images, crystals usually need to be greater than 30 µm in size, however SONICC can detect down to less than 1 µm.
 Birefringence can also be seen from salt crystals.

-8. What platforms is SONICC compatible with?
+8. With which platforms are SONICC compatible?

-All optically assessable platforms are compatible.
+SONICC is compatible with all optically assessable platforms.

 9. Can I do TPEF (Two Photon Excited Fluorescence) at the same time?

 With the current setup the TPEF can be detected, but not simultaneously.
-The next version of the instrument will be to have multiple channels of detection simultaneously.
+The next version of the instrument will permit multiple channels of detection simultaneously.

 10. Will the laser damage my crystals?

 Preliminary experiments show no detectable damage to protein crystals.
 In one experiment, a protein crystal was imaged on one half with excessive laser input.
 X-ray diffraction was obtained from both the exposed and un-exposed halves of the crystals.
-Both sides diffracted to within expected resolution (~2 A) and within statistical variation (i.e. there was no statistical difference between the diffraction of both sides).
+Both sides diffracted to within expected resolution (~2 Å) and within statistical variation (i.e. there was no statistical difference between the diffraction of both sides).
 SONICC has also been utilized to image live cells with no observed impact (they remained adhered to a Poly-Lysine coated slide).

 11. Can I still use SONICC if my sample is fluorescent?

-Yes, as long as the fluorescence is stokes shifted by 10 nm, then it will not be detected or interfere with the SHG.
+Yes, as long as the fluorescence is Stokes shifted by 10 nm, then it will not be detected nor interfere with the SHG.

 12. Can it be used to detect crystal quality?

-Unfortunately, as of yet it can not, but we are looking into means of assessing quality based on polarization changes of the emitted light.
+Unfortunately, as of yet it cannot, but we are investigating ways of assessing quality based on polarization changes to the emitted light.

 II.
-Specifications:
+Specifications

-*Please note that each crystal will generate different intensities of SHG dependent on size, orientation, space group and quality as well as the acquisition time and incident intensity.
+*Please note that each crystal will generate different intensities of SHG depending on size, orientation, space group and quality as well as the acquisition time and incident intensity.

 1. How small of a crystal can it detect?

 Theoretically the lower limit of detection can be estimated by the forward to backward ratio of the SHG.
 Based on the coherence length of the generated SHG and the refractive index of the material this lower limit ranges from 90 nm – 300 nm in thickness.
-In practice, crystals of the size of 1 µm3 can routinely be detected.
+In practice, 1 µm3 crystals can be detected routinely.
 2-D crystals have also been routinely imaged with S/N > 30.

 2. What is the spatial resolution?